joortcom/eiffel_rename/README.md

-# eiffel_rename

-## Doc: eiffel_rename.pdf
+## Doc:

-## Demo:

-### For Section 2: the Eiffel’s field renaming problem we found
+Please read the eiffel_rename.pdf

-#### Please make sure you have follow Eiffel compilers installed on your system:
+## Please make sure you have follow Eiffel compilers installed on your system:

 1. ISE EiffelStudio4 22.12.10.6463 (released in 2022)
 2. Gobo Eiffel compiler gec version 22.01.09.45 (released in 2022)
 3. SmartEiffel version 1.16 (released in 2003)

+For our demo, we used Linux system.

+## Demo:

+### For Section 2: the Eiffel’s field renaming problem we found

 ```
 $ cd  eiffel_bug